Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ## Settings

 4. You need to specify the namespaces the UnitOfWorkGenerator will use to generate the files.
-Into your appsettings of your project add the following settings.<br>  <br> **Note: If you are installing the UntiOfWorkGenerator to a class library then create a new appsetings.json file inside that project**
+Into your appsettings of your project add the following settings.<br>  <br> **Note: If you are installing the UnitOfWorkGenerator to a class library then create a new appsetings.json file inside that project**
 ```json
     "UoWSourceGenerator": {
         "IRepoNamespace": "TSharp.UnitOfWorkGenerator.API.Repositories.IRepository",